 Should I still come to hospital for my appointment?

-During COVID 19 we ask that you only attend the hospital if you have been invited to do so.
+Please assume planned appointments will go ahead unless you hear from us otherwise.
+During the current situation, we ask that you only attend the hospital if you have been invited to do so.
 This is to protect all our patients, particularly the most vulnerable as well as our staff.
-We have reduced some of our services in line with current guidelines, however, we are still able to assess and provide advice remotely on non-COVID related queries.
-If your consultant feels that an appointment at the hospital is required, we will arrange an appropriate appointment for you.

 Are Ramsay Health Care allowing visitors?